 Rainford High wants to ensure that staff are supported and encouraged to develop personally and professionally.
 We recognise that staff wellbeing is important to student achievement and the school's performance.
 We committed to making sure that this Policy is implemented so that each individual is able to cope successfully with the demands in their lives, whatever the cause of stress.
-The purpose of this policy is to maintain a school ethos 12Rainford High School Higher Lane Rainford St. Helens WA118NY T: 01744 885914 E: info@rainford.org.uk www.rainford.org.uk which supports staff health and wellbeing by making sure that all employees are treated fairly and consistently.
+The purpose of this policy is to maintain a school ethos which supports staff health and wellbeing by making sure that all employees are treated fairly and consistently.
+There is a section on the school intranet about staff well being support and the employee assistance line is available and its promoted for anyone who is may need it.